bitsandbooks/docker-compose-startup/README.md

 ### `HOST_DATA_FOLDER`

 This folder is where stateful data lives for your services.
-Major sections are `apps` for service data, `databases` for raw databas
+Major sections
+include:

+- `apps` is for named service folders, inside each of which are sub-folders for configuration, data, logs, etc.
+- `databases` is for "hot" database data, the equivalent of folders like `/var/lib/mysql` or `/var/lib/postgresql`.
-Each service goes in individually-named folders in `apps`, inside each of which are sub-folders for configuration, data, logs, etc. Some service files may refer to the `secrets` folder to get passwords, tokens, certificates, etc. For security reasons, care should be taken to secure the contents of this folder (for example, by mounting a LUKS volume at `$HOST_DATA_FOLDER/secrets`).
+- `secrets` is for passwords, tokens, certificates, etc. For security reasons, care should be taken to secure the contents of this folder (for example, by mounting a LUKS volume at `$HOST_DATA_FOLDER/secrets`).